koutnyt/Steam_measuring/README.md

 This program is designed to download a web page, extract useful data, and upload them to a ThingSpeak database using POST request.
 Program is devided into three parts:
     1. Downloader - it downloads web page
-    2. Data repository - it contains adapter which prepare data in appropriate format and data storage manages which upload them to ThingSpeak database
+    2. Data repository - it contains adapter which prepare data in appropriate format and data storage manager which upload them to ThingSpeak database
     3. Data flow controller - it manages data flow from downloader to data storage manager Code in main file checks if environmental variables exist, creates new data flow controller and run whole process (download and upload data) every 15s